The Simpsons Logo

 What is The Simpsons?

 The Simpsons is an American animated series that has achieved legendary status.
-It is made in a humorous style and is a parody of modern society, morals, and manners of people.
-It tells about the life of the Simpson family from the fictional town called Springfield.
-The author of the satirical cartoon – is Matt Groening.
+It is written in a humorous style and parodies modern society, morals, and manners.
+It tells the story of the Simpson family in the fictional town of Springfield.
+The author of the satirical cartoon is Matt Groening.
 The production studio is Fox Broadcasting Company.
 The production houses are Gracie Films and 20th Television.
-Time of appearance – 1987.
+Time of appearance: 1987.

 1987 – 1989